tiby312/dinotree_report/rebalance_and_query_Report.md

 There are a couple of observations to make here.
 First, you might have noticed that the naive algorithm is not static with respect to the spiral grow.
 This is because the naive implementation I used isnt 100% naive.
 First I check if a pair of aabb's collides in one dimension.
 If it doesnt collide in that dimension, I do not even check the next dimention.
 So because of this "short circuiting", there is an increase in comparisons when the bots are clumped up.
 If there were no short-circuiting, it would be flat all across.

 Another interesting observation is that these graphs show that sweep and prune has a better worst case than the dinotree algorithm.
 This makes sense since in the worst case, sweep and prune willl sort all the bots, and then sweep.
 In the worst case for dinotree, it will first find the median, and then sort all the bots, and then sweep.
 So the dinotree is slower since it redundantly found the median, and then sorted everything.
 However, it can be easily seen that this only happens when the bots are extremely clumped up (grow<=0.003).
-So while sweep and prune has a better worst-cast, the worst-cast scenario is rare and the dino-tree's worst case is not much worst.
+So while sweep and prune has a better worst-cast, the worst-cast scenario is rare and the dino-tree's worst case is not much worst (median finding + sort versus just sort).

 ![chart](./graphs/colfind_num_pairs.png)
 ![chart](./graphs/colfind_num_pairs_detailed.png)